Inboxen/ToS/termsofservice.md

 * We are not liable for any data loss including but not limited to human error, corruption or hardware failure.

-* We provide data liberation to export your data.
+* We will provide a data liberation service to you so you may keep your own backups.

 Footnotes